Brigadier Lethbridge-Stewart: Character history

 Sometime later, the Brigadier becomes ill and is moved into a nursing home.
 In 2011's "The Wedding of River Song", the Eleventh Doctor rings the nursing home to have the Brigadier made ready for a trip; a nurse regretfully informs him that the Brigadier died peacefully "a few months ago" and had spoken well of him often, insisting a glass always be kept ready for him in case he turned up.
 The Doctor is visibly shattered by the news, which forces him to realise that he can't avoid his predestined death.

 In the 2014 episode "Death in Heaven", Missy (the regenerated female Master) resurrects the Earth's dead as flight-capable Cybermen.
 The Brigadier's daughter Kate is apparently killed falling from a plane during a Cybermen attack.
 Overcoming his programming, the converted Danny Pink commands the Cybermen to sacrifice themselves to thwart Missy's plan.
 The Doctor prepares to execute Missy, but is preempted by a lone surviving Cyberman, who seemingly vaporizes her with a forearm-mounted ray-gun.
 Finding that the Cyberman has rescued Kate, the Doctor realizes it is the converted Brigadier, saying "Of course!
 Earth's darkest hour, and mine.
 Where else would you be?"
 Overcome with emotion, the Doctor salutes him – something Kate said her father had always wanted – and the Brigadier fires his leg jets and flies away.
 What happens to him afterward is left unknown.

 In the 2017 Christmas special "Twice Upon a Time", the First and Twelfth Doctors unwittingly intervene when Testimony, an organization in the far future that collect memories from those about to die, retrieve a seemingly-innocuous captain in the First World War from the moment before his death, the temporal anomaly of the two Doctors resisting their imminent regenerations disrupting Testimony's efforts to return the captain to his scheduled death.
 The Doctors are able to bend the rules and return the captain to a point a couple of hours after he was taken out of time, in time for his life to be saved by the Christmas truce.
 Before he returns to time, the captain reveals that his name is Archibald Hamish Lethbridge-Stewart, suggesting that he is a relative of the Brigadier.
-(It is confirmed that the character is one of the Brigadier's grandfathers.)
+Although not confirmed on-screen, Gatiss later confirmed in an interview with Radio Times that the character is one of the Brigadier's grandfathers.